TonyFideo/vita-prboom-plusplus/README.md

 # Vita-PrBooom++ (PrBoom+ 2.6.66 for the PSVITA).
-The Vita build uses the bundled `texture_matrix` VitaGL fork with the original repo.
+This starting release uses the old bundled `texture_matrix` VitaGL fork with the original repo.

 ## Features
 -Updated to mainstream 2.6.66.
 -Vita features (WIP).

--Made in mind for Community WADs.

--Doesn't need OC for 60 fps.

 -More to come...

 ## Game data